Smerity/keras_snli/README.md

 If I've missed including any comparable models, submit a pull request.

 All models could benefit from a more thorough evaluation and/or grid search as the existing parameters are guesstimates inspired by various papers (Bowman et al. 2015, Bowman et al. 2016, Liu et al. 2016).
-That the summation of word embeddings (jokingly referred to as SumRNN) performs so well compared to GRUs or LSTMs is a surprise and warrants additional investigation.
+Only when the GRUs and LSTMs feature recurrent dropout (`dropout_U`) do they consistently beat the summation of word embeddings.
-Further work should be done exploring the hyperparameters of the GRU and LSTM such that they beat the SumRNN baseline.
+Further work should be done exploring the hyperparameters of the GRU and LSTM.